Glaucoma Eye Drops

 A second type of glaucoma surgery is called a Shunt, or Glaucoma Drainage Device.
 In this procedure, a small tube is placed through the sclera, or the wall of the eye, into the anterior chamber of the eye.
 Similar to the Trabeculectomy, excess fluid is able to pass out of the eye and collects in a reservoir, the bleb, underneath the conjunctiva.
 With both types of glaucoma surgery, frequent visits are required in follow-up care to monitor the intraocular pressure and the healing of the eye.
 There is often mild irritation due to the manipulation of the eye tissue and also due to sutures on the surface of the eye.
 With time, these symptoms improve.

 Contact us to schedule a consultation at Washington Eye Physicians and Surgeons.
-Our experienced glaucoma specialists can further explain glaucoma treatment options including glaucoma surgery and help determine the best course of treatment for you.
+Our experienced glaucoma specialists can further explain glaucoma treatment options including glaucoma laser surgery and help determine the best course of treatment for you.